zefir6/yarn-configurator/replit.md

 ## Overview

 This is a full-stack web application for managing YARN Fair Scheduler configurations.
 The application provides a visual interface for creating, editing, and managing Hadoop YARN queue configurations, with the ability to generate and validate XML configuration files.
+The application uses memory-only storage with XML file persistence and supports automatic reloading from disk when files are modified externally.
 The application is ready for local deployment with comprehensive documentation and instructions.

 ## User Preferences